ibm-cloud-docs/solution-tutorials/vpc-bm-vmware-vpc.hidden.md

    ```
    {: codeblock}

-   You can use the commands directly e.g. 'ibmcloud is vpcc ic4v' without using the json output format and store the required values into variables manually, if you prefer this way.
+   You can use the commands directly e.g. `ibmcloud is vpcc ic4v` without using the json output format and store the required values into variables manually, if you prefer this way.
    {: tip}

-   All local variables used in this tutorial start with 'VMWARE_' and they are present within the current instance of the shell.
+   All local variables used in this tutorial start with `VMWARE_` and they are present within the current instance of the shell.
 If you want to collect them after for future use, you can use the following command.
    {: tip}

       ```sh